 However, this coverage may not be available due to your firm’s size.
-Another option is to purchase a program that incorporates deductible credits based on the qualification criteria.
+Another option is purchasing a program incorporating deductible credits based on the qualification criteria.
 Given the size of some firms, it is probable that some firms do not qualify for either first-dollar defense or deductible credits.

-However, it is possible to potentially offset deductible expenses in certain situations for bodily injury claims, irrespective of your firm’s size.
-This is our proprietary strategy known as The Zero Deductible Solution™
+However, it is possible to offset deductible expenses for bodily injury claims in certain situations, irrespective of your firm’s size.
+This is our proprietary strategy known as The Zero Deductible Solution™.

 3 – All contract reviews are the same.
 False.

 Representatives familiar with the construction industry are more inclined to give you focused advice specific to your situation.